How do I use Harvest and Forecast to view estimates vs actuals?

 To compare what you’ve planned versus what actually happened, you can start with the project’s Hours per week graph.

-In this example, scheduled time could make the project go over budget in the future, but recent weeks show that people have been spending much less time on it than scheduled.
+In this example, scheduled time will make the project go over budget in the future, but the first week shows that people spent much less time on it than scheduled.

-It appears most people working on this project are in good shape, but Hildegard has worked 16 hours more than forecasted.
+It appears most people working on this project are in good shape, but Jamie has worked 16 hours more than forecasted.

-If you budget by Hours per Person, the Team Table will show the Budgeted hours for each person, the amount of time spent, and the remaining budget, as well as the Forecast Projected spend.
+If you budget by Hours per person, the Team tab will show the budgeted hours for each person, the amount of time spent, and the remaining budget, as well as the Forecast projected hourly spend.
 This is the number of hours the teammate has spent on the project, along with the number of hours they’ve been scheduled to work in the future.

-Using the timeframe dropdown in the top-right corner, you can see, week by week, the estimates vs actuals for the entire team.
-Is someone consistently working more or fewer hours than anticipated?
-Drill down and see raw figures for each individual on the project.
+Using the timeframe dropdown in the top-right corner, you can see the estimates vs actuals for the entire team for the given timeframe on that project.

 Did you find this article helpful?